 Healthcare Realestate Is Hot, but a terrible reason to bulldoze our downtown!

-This presentation looks at the developments in and around Utica, titled The Mohawk Valley Looking Forward, which also reveals what appears to be very early concepts for a Downtown Utica Hospital.
+This presentation looks at the developments in and around Utica, titled The Mohawk Valley Looking Forward, revealing an early concept for a Downtown Utica Hospital.

 This plan for a Downtown Utica Micro Grid (PDF) mentions the downtown hospital concept (7) times, and on page 65 states: "The project will also demonstrate the island type development strategy